 The natural habitat of painted turtles basically covers from each coast of the United States, up to southern Canada and down to northern Mexico.

 Within that range, the different sub-species each occupy a different part.

-Having said that, all painted turtles are aquatic turtles which tend to be found in lakes, ponds and rivers with vegetation and muddy bottoms.
+Having said that, all painted turtles are aquatic turtles that tend to be found in lakes, ponds, and rivers with vegetation and muddy bottoms.
 They can also sometimes be found in marshlands and wetlands.